d-reyes10/dbt-tutorials/README.md

 #### Need to call the venv module and a place to store the virtual environment
     python -m venv venv

-#### Note that you may need to install the venv package for your version using apt
-    sudo apt install python3.12-venv
+#### Ensure you have Python3.12
+    curl -sSL https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+    python3.12 get-pip.py

-#### When we have our virtual environment we then need to source it
+#### When we have our virtual environment we then need to source it and activate it
     source venv/bin/activate

+#### To turn off your Python venv
+    deactivate

 ### 3. Install necessary python packages